-- 4.1.3.6.1 2nd Year: the student must pass at least 60% of the 1st year modules; some of which must be Fundamental Nursing Science 1A & 1B; Community Nursing 1; Clinical Nursing Practice 1A and 1B - 4.1.3.6.2 3rd Year: the student must pass all 1st year modules; 60% of the 2nd year modules some of which must be: General Nursing IIA & IIB; Community Health II; Clinical Nursing Practice IIA, IIB and II. - 4.1.3.6.3 4th Year: the student must pass all 2nd year modules; 60% of the 3rd year modules some of which must be Midwifery III; General Nursing III; Clinical Nursing Practice IIIA & IIIB. - 4.1.3.6.4 Students having attempted the Community Health Nursing I (CHNSI02) final examination but have failed the examination or a subsequent supplementary examination will be permitted to register Community Health Nursing I concurrently with Community Health II (CHNS202) (w.e.f.
-01/2015).
+4.2.6.1 2nd Year: the student must pass at least 60% of the 1st year modules; some of which must be Fundamental Nursing Science IA & IB; Community Nursing I; Clinical Nursing Practice IA and IB

+- 4.2.6.2 3rd Year: the student must pass all 1st year modules; 60% of the 2nd year modules some of which must be: General Nursing IIA & IIB; Community Health Nursing Science II; Clinical Nursing Practice IIA, IIB and IIC. - 4.2.6.3 4th Year: the student must pass all 2nd year modules; 60% of the 3rd year modules some of which must be Midwifery III; General Nursing III; Clinical Nursing Practice IIIA & IIIC

-4.1.3.7 Attendance
+4.2.7 Attendance

 Students are encouraged to achieve 100% attendance for all planned academic activities as these are designed to provide optimal support for the required competency.
-Where absence is unavoidable, the student must timeously ad-vise the department of the reason.
+Where absence is unavoidable, the student must timeously advise the department of the reason.
 Only exceptional reasons will be accepted for absence from guest lectures, industry or field trips.
 Poor attendance records may lead to penalties.
-Where absence impacts on assessment - please refer to rule 4.3 Attendance at clinical learning sites as placed by the institution is a requirement by the South African Nursing Council; hence, 80% attendance at clinical learning sites is a requirement for entry into the examinations of clinical subjects over and above the 40% subminimum stipulated by the Institution.
+Where absence impacts on assessment - please refer to study guide and SRI

+Attendance at clinical learning sites as placed by the institution is a requirement by the South African Nursing Council; hence, 80% attendance at clinical learning sites is a requirement for entry into the examinations of clinical subjects over and above the 40% subminimum stipulated by the Institution.

-4.1.3.8 Exclusion Rules
+4.2.8 Exclusion Rules